cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## Why would anyone want to test this?

-The D (typically written out as "uninterruptible sleep") state is a process state where a process is sleeping and cannot be woken up in userspace.
-This can become a problem for things like init systems or containerisation platforms where the unwavering persistence of such processes must be planned for and have strategies in place in order to avoid them blocking forward progress.

 One example of where this is used is in DMA transfers and the like.
 DMA allows hardware subsystems to access the main system memory for reading/writing independently of the CPU, which is essential for efficient handling of large